Choosing Your First Challenge

 - Asynchronous JavaScript

 For beginners, start with HTML & CSS challenges.
-Add JavaScript challenges once you are comfortable with layouts, then progress to API and full-stack projects.
+Add JavaScript challenges once you're comfortable with layouts, then progress to API.
+Many of our projects at Intermediate+ levels can be built as full-stack applications, if full-stack development is something you want to practice.

 Reading Challenge Details

 Before starting any challenge, click through to the full challenge page.
-Here you will find:
+Here you'll find:

 The Brief